Bardia95/essays/content/md/posts/2020-04-21-finite-fields.md

 To get over this hurdle, we can choose many different values for $$a$$, and this way we find many composite witnesses instead of values of $$a$$.
 It has been proven that the number of fools must divide the total size of the group we select from.
 What this means is that, at most, 50% of the elements in a finite field can be fools.
 And since $$a$$ is chosen randomly, the chance of finding a composite witness is at least 50%, and so after $$t$$ iterations, the probability no composite will be found with a composite number is at most $$\leq 1/2^t$$.
 So after $$50$$ iterations, the probability of mistakenly outputting a prime is $$1$$ in $$1125899906842624$$.

 Fermat's test is much more efficient than simply checking greatest common divisors as the number of steps does not scale with the input.
-It is a logarithmic algorithm with a time complexity if $$O(log_2n)$$, meaning that the problem size splits in half each time the input size increases.
+It is a logarithmic algorithm with a time complexity of $$O(log_2n)$$, meaning that the problem size splits in half each time the input size increases.

 Here's how you would implement it in Clojure: